 Physician assistants are healthcare professionals who provide medical services to patients under the supervision of a physician or surgeon.
 The demand for physician assistants and other members in the healthcare field are in demand as the healthcare industry continues to grow and more people are in need of healthcare services and medical treatment.
 Physician assistants are able to attend to patients in need of urgent care or routine preventive care.

-Students who which to earn a physician assistant degree can choose the pre-physician assistant degree program at Keystone College and receive a Bachelor of Science Degree in the Biological Sciences with a pre-physician assistant concentration.
+Students who wish to earn a physician assistant degree can choose the pre-physician assistant degree program at Keystone College and receive a Bachelor of Science Degree in biology with a pre-physician assistant concentration.

-This 4+3 articulation program is designed for students seeking a doctoral degree as a physician assistant.
+This program is designed for students seeking a doctoral degree as a physician assistant.
 Students complete their undergraduate study at Keystone and then continue at other highly respected institutions to pursue their graduate or doctoral degrees.
-Generally, the remainder of their doctoral degree can be completed in three additional years.

 Curriculum Guide for the Biology Pre-Physician Assistant B.S.
 Degree